 With a tablet you can draw pictures, you can use it to come up with fun and creative reward systems, you can show pictures to demonstrate concrete things (like locations, animals and body parts).

-So if you don’t currently own a tablet, I’ve been very happy with my Samsung Tab A that doubles as my personal notebook and reading device.
+If you don’t currently own a tablet, I’ve been very happy with my Samsung Tab A that doubles as my backup device to log into class, a flash light, reading device and something I use to manage my classes and schedule via an app.